mementum/metaparams/docs/main.rst

   - ``_pname`` (default: ``params``)

-    This defines the main name for the declaration and attribute for accessing the declaredp parameters.
+    This defines the main name for the declaration and attribute for accessing the declared parameters.

-    .. note:: If one of the base classes (such as ``ParamsBase``) has already set this name, it cannot be overriden by subclasses.
+    .. note:: If one of the base classes (such as ``ParamsBase``) has already set this name, it cannot be overridden by subclasses.

   - ``_pshort`` (default: ``True``)